GathunguAlex/Artticals/README.md

 - Article#all
   + Class level method that returns all Article instances.
 When an article instance is initialized, it should be added to the collection of all Article instances.
 - Article.find_all_by_category(category)
-  + Takes a category and returns all articles associated with it
+  + Takes a category instance as an argument, and returns all articles associated with it

 ArticleCategories
 - ArticleCategories#all